ibarram2/hello-world/README.md

 Hello!

 I'm so happy to finally have the opportunity to take the plunge into the programming world.
-Can't wait to learn and turn some of my idead into real world applications.
+Can't wait to learn and turn some of my ideas into real world applications.